nf-core/spatialvi/docs/usage.md

 ### Processed data

-If your data has already been processed by SpaceRanger the samplesheet will look like this:
+If your data has already been processed by Space Ranger the samplesheet will look like this:

 ```no-highlight